This is the place you will find information to help you as parents support your child at school.

 School dinners are provided by Caterlink and cooked on site daily.

 School dinners cost £2.10 and must be paid for in advance, either at the start of the week or termly.
 Payment can currently be made by handing in cash in a named envelope to the School Office, or a cheque payable to 'Caterlink Ltd'.
-An online payment system will be available soon.
+For online payment, please click here: https://meals.caterlinkltd.co.uk/meals/sign_up

 Allergies and intolerances can be catered for.
 Please come into the School Office for a form.